-The following application requirements apply to the Master or Arts in Urban Planning and Real Estate Development.
+The following application requirements apply to the M.A. in Urban Planning and Development program.
 After you have familiarized yourself with the requirements, click on the "Apply" button in the table below, which will take you to Saint Louis University's Graduate Education online application page.
 There you will find instruction for creating an account and proceeding with the application process.

 Fall: July 1 (International: May 1)*